lifepillar/vim-wwdc16-theme/Readme.md

 WWDC16 also works in MacVim, gVim, etc…: no configuration is needed.

-For terminals not supporting true colors, you *must* set your 16 terminal ASCII colors to the WWDC16 palette.
-This repo contains color profiles for For macOS's Terminal.app and for iTerm2.
+For terminals not supporting true colors, your terminal 16 ASCII colors should be set to the WWDC16 palette, too (otherwise, WWDC16 will just use whatever colors your terminal is currently using).
+For macOS's Terminal.app and iTerm2, terminal profiles are included in the repo (note that iTerm2 *does* support true colors).

 ## Options